Buzz FM

 Buzz FM was a United Kingdom radio station which was on the air between 1990 and 1994.
-It was broadcast to Birmingham on 102.4 MHz, and was launched as the city's fourth radio station after BBC WM, BRMB and Xtra AM.
+It was broadcast to Birmingham on 102.4 MHz, and was launched as the city's fourth radio station after BBC Radio WM, BRMB and Xtra AM.
 The signal came from a transmitter on the roof of Metropolitan House in Edgbaston.

 History

 The station began broadcasting on 14 May 1990 with a view to providing Birmingham with a locally orientated service that would give priority to the city as opposed to the West Midlands as a whole.
 In addition, Buzz FM promised to offer listeners a wide range of music that it felt was being ignored by other stations.
 Daytime programming would be taken up with shows that catered for a multi-ethnic audience, while night time broadcasting would be given over to specialist shows.
 Listeners to Buzz FM could expect to hear music as diverse as easy soul, contemporary jazz, hip hop, reggae, calypso and classical music.

 The first show, the Breakfast Show, was hosted by Welsh broadcaster Mark Williams, and there were high hopes for Buzz, but within six months the station was experiencing difficulties.
 A massive shortfall in advertising revenue meant that it was losing money, and there were also problems with reception.
 The frequency that had been specified by the Independent Broadcasting Authority coupled with the relatively low output of its transmitter (when compared to its rivals) made listening a frustrating business.
 Listeners living on the fringes of its catchment area could expect interference from stations in neighbouring areas, while motorists (part of the station's target-audience) also experienced difficulties in receiving the signal.

 A number of attempts were made to rectify the station's problems.
-Radio Clyde invested around one million pounds into the station and increasing its holding to 96 percent by April 1992.
+Radio Clyde invested around one million pounds into the station and increasing its holding to 96 per cent by April 1992.
 The recession continued to dent advertising, and the station was still losing hundreds of thousands of pounds; at the end of 1992, the station was once again sold on, this time to former pirate radio DJ Chris Cary, for £1 as well as a commitment to back up the station's debts.